confirmationbias616/weather_db/README.md

 This realization leads us to 2 possible courses of actions — both of which will be explored in the future.

 1. Switch the forecasting service from predicting tomorrow's weather to predicting today's weather.
  * To acheive this, the ETL process would have to happen ASAP in the morning.
 However, we would need as many data points as possible from our tracked forecaters.
-See this notebook for
+See [this notebook](<https://github.com/confirmationbias616/weather_db/blob/master/Notebooks/History_ETL_Analysis.ipynb>) to see the analysis on what time of day we could potentially start predicting and using which forecaster's data points.
  * This service would be less useful but still worthwile to certain niche customers (such as scientists, construction workes, festival organizers)
 2. Find a weather forecaster who tracks and reports actual-day highs and lows for a wide range of canadian locations.